perryisbusy/Accessing-the-Web-Data/README.md

 # Accessing the Web Data

-Scrapping raw data from Web by using Python "urllib" libary and store parsed data into sqlite database in the local drive.
+Scrapping raw data from Web by using Python "urllib" libary and store parsed data into SQLite Database in the local drive.